 Executive officers are expected to be in compliance with the ownership guidelines within five years of their appointments, and they are required to hold 100% of all after-tax stock distributions received from compensation awards until the guideline amounts are reached and thereafter as needed to maintain ownership of at least the guideline amounts.
-Mr. Tucker and Mr. Schatz currently exceed the ownership guidelines, and Mr. Sayler, who became an executive officer in January 2023, is expected to meet the guidelines within the five-year period.
+All of our executive officers currently exceed the ownership guidelines.

-Insider Trading Policy; Anti-Hedging and Anti-Pledging Policies
+Insider Trading Policy; Anti-Hedging and Anti-Pledging Policies; Timing of LTI Grants

-Our Insider Trading Policy prohibits any employee from trading in Company securities while in possession of material non-public information.
+Our Insider Trading Policy prohibits any employee from trading in Company securities while in possession of material nonpublic information.
 In addition, the Insider Trading Policy strictly prohibits our directors, officers and employees from engaging in transactions in Company securities involving puts, calls or other derivative securities on an exchange or in any other organized market, selling Company securities "short", or entering into hedging or similar arrangements (such as exchange funds) involving Company securities.
 The Insider Trading Policy also prohibits our directors, officers, corporate office employees, and other designated employees in management positions from pledging Company securities as collateral for a loan or holding Company securities in a margin account.
 These policies are intended to ensure that the executive officers, as well as other Company personnel in positions of authority, cannot offset or hedge against declines in the price of the Company stock they own or have a personal interest in the price of their shares which may be different from the interests of other shareholders generally.
+A clickable link to the Insider Trading Policy is located at Exhibit 19 in the Exhibit Index to our 2024 Annual Report on Form 10-K on file with the SEC.